This post contains affiliated links. Please read my disclosure page.

 Lodge makes great cast iron skillets but they also make cast iron bakeware.
 Their cast iron products are made in USA.
 Their biscuit pans, muffin pans, loaf pans are all naturally nonstick if you season them well.

 Glass, porcelain enamel, ceramic, stainless steel and cast iron are all non toxic bakeware options.
 Stainless steel and cast iron are reactive with acidic foods so I would avoid cooking dishes like spaghetti meatballs or salmon with lemon sauce.
 Instead, they will be good for baking sheets, muffin or loaf pans.
 Glass, porcelain enamel or ceramic are non reactive material, therefore, they are great for casseroles or pasta dishes.
-Porcelain enamel and ceramic is also suitable for long duration cooking such as meat roasts.
+However, ensure ceramic and porcelain enamel bakeware has been tested for lead and cadmium.
 When getting a bakeware, get individual pieces that meets your non toxic cooking needs for different types of food.
 Happy cooking!

 If you are interested in non toxic cookware, please read my previous post, ‘Non Toxic Cookware Guide – What Is The Healthiest And Safest Cookware?‘